Signs your laptop needs a new battery

 Your battery is failing.

-Windows doesn’t make it easy to see your battery’s “health” percentage at a glance, but there is a hidden tool that gives us the exact data we need.
+Windows doesn’t make it easy to see your battery’s health percentage at a glance, but there is a hidden tool that gives us the exact data we need.
 You don’t need to be a programmer to run this.
 We call it a Battery Report.
-It provides a granular look at how much capacity your battery has lost since the day it left the factory.
+It provides a granular look at how much capacity your laptop batteries have lost since the day they left the factory.

 To generate this report, follow these steps: